The

 Famous

-for the narrowness of the Gothic architecture
+the narrowness of the Gothic architecture

 the elegance of the